 The number of humans carrying smartphones is expected to have topped 3 Billion in 2018 according to market research firm Newzoo.
 These are primarily divided up between the two major operating systems: iOS and Android which are pre-loaded onto phones and provide a standard coding environment for software developers to make the apps we all know and love.
 There are over 2 million different apps for each platform.
 And some of those apps ask for user consent to get access to the phone’s location data.

 Smartphones are able to collect a variety of location-based information using WiFi, GPS, Bluetooth, magnetometer, barometers and cellular hardware, including cell phone towers.
-The most accurate mobile location data are typically gathered from GPS signals and are increasingly being augmented by advanced secondary systems that leverage hardware and machine learning.
+The most accurate Human Movement Data are typically gathered from GPS signals and are increasingly being augmented by advanced secondary systems that leverage hardware and machine learning.

 GPS technology was built and is operated by the U.S. government.
 Devices on Earth communicate with 4 or more satellites to determine its position on the Earth.
 As of the year 2000, high-accuracy GPS was made available by the government for civilian applications.
 This act caused an explosion in SatNav innovation, and opened the door for smartphones to become the leading navigation tool used on Earth.
 The government continues to refine GPS.
 As of 2018 a new L5 standard was released that typically allows GPS accuracy to within 12 inches.